alex-free/portable-mac-directory/readme.md

 Modern Mac OS (at least Mac OS 12) has executables link to system libraries and frameworks which are not actually present as files on your system partition.
 For example, `/usr/lib/libSystem.B.dylib` is not an actual file.
 Portable Mac Directory does check for this and still works if this is the case.

 As of right now, Portable Mac Directory copies every dynamically linked library.
 That includes all system frameworks and system libraries (if they are actual files on disk as discussed above in newer Mac OS versions this is not the case).
 There may be an option or change in the future where system frameworks and libraries can be ignored, but all other dynamically linked libraries are still copied (since this may be overkill for some uses).

+PMACD can invalidate code signatures on signed software.
+Make sure your Mac is set up to allow unsigned code if your running a recent Mac OS.

 ## Real World Examples